top of page

 The sections below will guide you in making sure your Successors are prepared to handle the tasks that will be needed.
 Use these sections in any order that appeals to you.
 In addition to advice and information, each section includes offers of fillable worksheets you can purchase to document and customize your plans.
 Complete the worksheets bit by bit, over time.
 Consider letting your Successors help you gather the information and fill out the worksheets.
 While doing so, you can share your beliefs and family stories, your wisdom and life lessons.

-Who Will Manage the Estate Plan?
+Who Will Manage the Estate?

 Selecting someone to handle your estate is a major decision.
 Managing a Designer's estate can take anywhere from a few months to several years, depending on how complex it is.
 Simple estates might be handled within six months, but estates with issues like business interests, children from different marraiges, or assets in more than one state can take a year or longer.
 State-specific laws and family dynamics can also affect how long it takes to settle an estate.